 Regulation 105: Top Questions Asked by Non-Residents Providing Services in Canada

 Regulation 105 is a Canadian tax regulation that applies to Americans and other non-residents rendering services in Canada.
-This includes consulting services, training services, installation services, etc. Regulation 105 withholdings generally apply only to services, and not to the sale of goods or the reimbursement of expenses.
+This includes consulting services, training services, installation services, etc. Regulation 105 withholdings generally apply only to services provided, and not to the sale of goods or the reimbursement of expenses.

 Note that if the services are provided in the province of Quebec, an additional provincial 9% withholding applies.